walidargh/owl-app/project-proposal/README.md

 - [ ] build out API, Flux loop, and components, this will include:
   - [ ] REGEX for matching query string to Business
-  - [ ] Flux structure
+  - [ ] flux structure
-- Implement live search feature with clickable links
+- implement live search feature with clickable links
-- [ ] CSS Styling for Search Bar
+- [ ] CSS styling for search bar

 ### Phase 7: Upload Photos (1 days)

 **Objective:** Users can be upload photos for each business.
+- [ ] create `Photos` model
 - [ ] build out API, Flux loop, and components, this will include:
   - [ ] `PhotosIndex`
   - [ ] `PhotoIndexItem`